Fast simulation of planar Clifford circuits: Introduction and Overview

 In this section, we describe how our algorithm for the graph state simulation problem can be leveraged to solve other more traditional circuit simulation tasks (proofs and more precise statements in \Cref{app:applications}).
 In the most general setting, we prove an analog of the Markov and Shi tensor network contraction algorithm for Clifford tensor networks with planar geometry:

 \begin{theorem}[informal] A random non-zero element from a planar Clifford tensor network can be sampled in $\widetilde{O}(n^{\omega/2})$ time. \end{theorem}

-As one might expect, Clifford tensor networks\footnote{See \Cref{sec:clifford_tensor} for a precise definition.} are extremely expressive, being able to capture unitary operations (such as composition of Clifford gates) and non-unitary operations (such as projection onto Clifford states).
+Any $n$-qubit quantum state $\ket{\psi}$ can be represented by a multidimensional matrix (or \emph{tensor}) indexed by $\{0,1\}^n$, whose $(x_1,\ldots,x_n)$th entry is $\braket{\psi|x_1 \ldots x_n}$.
+Such tensors are sometimes written as a \emph{tensor network}, where individual tensors are combined together by a generalization of matrix multiplication to describe the global tensor.
+Sampling from a tensor network refers to sampling from the state that the tensor network represents.
+A \emph{Clifford tensor network} (see \Cref{app:applications} for a formal definition) is a tensor network whose individual tensors all represent stabilizer states.
+The tensors making up a tensor network often have operational meanings such as applying a gate or projecting onto a subspace.
+These operational meanings illustrate the expressiveness of Clifford tensor networks, which capture unitary operations (such as composition of Clifford gates) and non-unitary operations (such as projection onto stabilizer states).
 In fact, our theorem for Clifford tensor networks immediately gives an algorithm for the simulation of planar Clifford circuits:

-\begin{theorem}[informal] Let $C$ be an $n$-qubit, depth-$d$ Clifford circuit with qubits located at the vertices of a planar graph and gates acting on edges of the graph.
+\begin{theorem}[informal] Let $C$ be an $n$-qubit, depth-$d$ Clifford circuit with qubits located at the vertices of a planar graph and two-qubit gates acting on edges of the graph.
 A random $n$-bit measurement outcome of the state $C \ket{0^n}$ can be sampled in time $\widetilde{O}(n^{\omega/2} d^\omega)$. \end{theorem}

 While this result can be obtained as a corollary to \Cref{thm:clifford_tensor}, in \Cref{sec:planar_circuit_application} we provide a proof which directly reduces the Clifford circuit simulation task to the graph state simulation problem \textit{without postselection}.
 Although our algorithms for graph state simulation with and without postselection have the same asymptotic running time, their practical running times are likely to be quite different due to the increased complexity associated with postselection.
 Indeed, in \Cref{sec:gss} we will provide a self-contained algorithm for graph state simulation without postselection which avoids many of the linear algebra subroutines used in the more general case.
 This allows one to simulate constant-depth Clifford circuits in a planar geometry in a much more straightforward manner.